 Scheduling Campus Activities

-All parties held on the Residence Campus must be scheduled at least 14 days in advance and must be approved by the Director of Student Activities and/or the Residence Director responsible for the hall in which they are to be held.
+All parties held on the Residence Campus must be scheduled at least 14 days in advance and must be approved by the Office of Student Leadership and Activities and/or the Residence Director responsible for the hall in which they are to be held.

 Digital Millennium Copyright Act (DMCA) Violations